redox-os/website/content/news/this-month-260131.md

 - (build) Wildan Mubarok fixing `recipe "ignore"` and `recipe = "local"` also applying to their recipe dependencies
 - (build) Wildan Mubarok fixed `recipe = "ignore"` when used for recipes from meta-packages
 - (build) Ojus Chugh fixed the source dependency propagation in the `REPO_BINARY` environment variable
+- (build) Ribbon fixed the QEMU RISC-V firmware location in Fedora

 ## Documentation Improvements

+- (doc) Ribbon documented the [CPU requirements](https://doc.redox-os.org/book/hardware-support.html#cpu-requirements) to allow Redox to work
+- (doc) Ribbon documented how to find and open the GUI system installer in the [Installing Redox in a Drive](https://doc.redox-os.org/book/installing.html) page
+- (doc) Ribbon did some improvements and fixes to the [Hardware Compatibility document](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/HARDWARE.md)
+- (doc) Ribbon added [quick notes](https://doc.redox-os.org/book/troubleshooting.html#notes) to help with troubleshooting and save time
 - (doc) Ribbon documented the [hardware and software requirements](https://doc.redox-os.org/book/developer-faq.html#what-is-the-software-and-hardware-requirements-for-development) for Redox development in the Developer FAQ
+- (doc) Ribbon moved the development tips from the book to the [CONTRIBUTING.md](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/CONTRIBUTING.md#development-recommendations-and-tips) document to be more easy to find
+- (doc) Ribbon added questions about how to [update initfs](https://doc.redox-os.org/book/developer-faq.html#how-to-update-initfs) and [disable the automatic recipe source update](https://doc.redox-os.org/book/developer-faq.html#how-to-disable-the-automatic-recipe-source-update)
+- (doc) Ribbon enabled dynamic linking in all Cargo example commands in the porting documentation
+- (doc) Ribbon added more data types to speedup the Quick Recipe Template usage
+- (doc) Ribbon documented the `build.dev-dependencies` recipe data type
+- (doc) Ribbon added the [POSIX errors](https://en.wikipedia.org/wiki/Errno.h#POSIX_errors) and [Linux FHS Directory Structure](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard#Directory_structure) references in the References book page
 - (doc) Ribbon improved the book summary order to better separate pages for end-users and testers/developers
+- (doc) Ribbon fixed a regression in the QEMU commands to load x86-64 images
+- (doc) Ribbon did some improvements in command examples and removed deprecated information
+- (doc) Ribbon documented that [kibi](https://github.com/ilai-deutel/kibi) is the new default terminal text editor
-- (doc) Wildan Mubarok did many improvements and fixes (such as documentation of [new build system filesystem tooling options](https://doc.redox-os.org/book/configuration-settings.html#environment-variables), minimum host system tools and toolchain prefix behavior/new configuration) to the Advanced Build, Advanced Podman Build, Native Build and Configuration Settings pages
+- (doc) Wildan Mubarok did many improvements and fixes (such as documentation of [new build system filesystem tooling options](https://doc.redox-os.org/book/configuration-settings.html#environment-variables), minimum host system tools and toolchain prefix behavior/new configuration) to the Advanced Native Build, Advanced Podman Build, Native Build and Configuration Settings pages
 - (doc) Wildan Mubarok documented [how to use the Podman Build without FUSE](https://doc.redox-os.org/book/advanced-podman-build.html#installing-without-fuse) to fix problems
 - (doc) Wildan Mubarok documented [how to customize the C/C++ compiler](https://doc.redox-os.org/book/advanced-build.html#customizing-c-compiler) used in recipes
 - (doc) Wildan Mubarok documented [how to use the upstream Rust binaries](https://doc.redox-os.org/book/advanced-build.html#prefix-rust) to build Redox (experimental)